p3z/web3-lab/readme.md

 - Baby blockchain: A rudimentary proof-of-work blockchain built using javascript (specifically express framework)
 - Example sol contracts: A repo of solidity contracts from various sources for the sake of studying
 - learn-web-3-projects: A place to store my progress in following along with the [LearnWeb3.io](https://www.learnweb3.io/) curriculum
 - web3 roadmap: Literally an editable image file (use draw.io) used to keep track of progress and put things into greater context.
+(Deprecated)
+  - [Roadmap.sh](https://roadmap.sh/blockchain): A more comprehensive third party roadmap someone's already put together, switching to this!

 ## Misc.
 Resources
 - [CryptoDevHub](https://cryptodevhub.io/wiki/)